ChrisWhealy/DistributedSystemNotes/Lecture 4.md

 > Lamport Clocks do not characterise (or establish) causality

-The above example is derived from a paper by Reinhard Schwarz and Friedemann Mattern called [Detecting Causal Relationships in Distributed Computations: In Search of the Holy Grail](https://www.vs.inf.ethz.ch/publ/papers/holygrail.pdf)
+The above example is derived from a paper by Reinhard Schwarz and Friedemann Mattern called [Detecting Causal Relationships in Distributed Computations: In Search of the Holy Grail](./papers/holygrail.pdf)

 ### So What Are Lamport Clocks Good For?

-Even though a Lamport Clock cannot characterise causality, they are still useful.
+Even though Lamport Clocks cannot characterise causality, they are still very useful.

 We have the logical implication: `if A-> B then LC(A) < LB(B)`

-All logical implication are constructed from a premise (`A-> B`) stated in the form of a question, and a conclusion (`LC(A) < LB(B)`) that can be reached if the question is true.
+All logical implications are constructed from a premise (`A-> B`) stated in the form of a question, and a conclusion (`LC(A) < LB(B)`) that can be reached if the question is true.

-For any logical implication, we can also take its contra-positive
+For any logical implication, we can also take its contra-positive.
 Thus, if `P => Q` then the contra-positive states that `¬Q => ¬P`

 So in the case of the "happens before" relation